 In the early days of Scrum this activity took place during Sprint Planning.
-As history progressed the work was spread between Sprint Planning and a weekly meeting sometimes called “The Wednesday Afternoon Meeting” or “The Product Backlog Refinement Meeting.”
+As history progressed teams started to spread the work between Sprint Planning and a weekly meeting sometimes called “The Wednesday Afternoon Meeting” or “The Product Backlog Refinement Meeting.”
 In contemporary practice it is common to spread the work even further, in short, daily meetings.
-Each team can adjust the frequency and duration of these activities as necessary, but the total amount of face time that the Product Owner requires from the Developers should not in general be more than 10% of the working time.
-All such activities should be scheduled in advance: it is not work the Product Owner may request on demand.
+Each team can adjust the frequency and duration of these activities as necessary, but the total amount of face time that the Product Owner requires from the Developers should not in general be more than 10 percent of the working time.
+The Scrum Team should schedule all such activities in advance: it is not work the Product Owner may request on demand.

 For more on estimates, see Estimation Points.

 —.
 “Design structure matrix.”
 Wikipedia, https://en.wikipedia.org/wiki/Design_structure_matrix, 17 February 2016 (accessed 2 November 2017).